-Exclusive: South Korea set to regain control of airway from Japan through U.N. deal - sources
+Exclusive: South Korea, Japan set to back air traffic deal after near misses - sources

 “The gains are different for each, but all share in that,” said the first source.
 “Bottom line - it’s a safer configuration with room for growth.”

-Andrew Herdman, director-general of the Association of Asia Pacific Airlines, said the prospective changes “would help capacity and operational efficiency.
+Andrew Herdman, director-general of the Association of Asia Pacific Airlines, said the prospective changes would help capacity and operational efficiency.

-The compromise comes despite decades of strained relations between Seoul and Tokyo over their wartime past, exacerbated for months by a simmering trade dispute.
-South Korean airlines have cut flights to Japan in recent months due to a plunge in passenger demand.

 ICAO and the Civil Aviation Administration (CAAC) of China could not be reached immediately for comment.
 An official at South Korea’s transport ministry said on Wednesday it had raised the air traffic control issue with ICAO and remained in negotiations with Japan.